 Caution Do Not Play In Or Around, Performance, Silent Funny, Chicago, 2017

 Zoë Greenham is a San Francisco-based artist originally born in Sydney, Australia.
-Her practice investigates geological, industrial, and economic infrastructures. her paintings use diagrammatic visual language of strata, seams, and cross-sections.
-They reimagine surface and subsurface as interconnected systems of extraction, flow, and value.
-By aestheticizing what is often hidden—pipelines, aquifers, layers of resource—Her work considers how beauty can camouflage damage, and how industrial processes reshape not only land but perception and understanding.
+Her practice investigates geological, industrial, and economic infrastructures.
+Her paintings draw on the visual language of strata, seams, and cross-sections to reimagine surface and subsurface as interconnected systems of extraction, flow, and value.
+Controlled color fields, metallic accents, and layered compositions create an experience that is both seductive and unsettling, balancing order with rupture.
+By aestheticizing what is often hidden—pipelines, aquifers, veins of resource—these works consider how beauty can camouflage damage, and how industrial processes reshape not only land but perception.

-Her sculptural practice extends these investigations into three dimensions, translating invisible systems into tactile, spatial encounters.
-These forms, composed of Plaster, wood, Metal, and soil, oscillate between earthworks and architectural models.
-By staging collisions between natural and fabricated matter, they probe how cycles of resource movement inscribe themselves into built and geological environments, asking viewers to reconsider the material and perceptual consequences of extraction.
+Her sculptures extend these investigations into three dimensions, translating invisible systems into tactile encounters.
+Working with plaster, wood, and metal alongside soil, sand, and rock, these forms oscillate between earthworks and architectural models.
+Grounded yet precarious, industrial yet organic, these objects stage collisions between natural and fabricated matter.
+They probe how cycles of resource movement inscribe themselves into built and geological environments, asking viewers to reconsider the material and perceptual consequences of extraction.